-NEWSREADER: It's spring and love is in the air...
+NEWSREADER: Meanwhile, it's spring and love is in the air at Adelaide Zoo, well, hopefully.

 But, sadly, Wang Wang and Funi haven't managed to have any babies.

 NEWSREADER: They've been described as Australia's most platonic couple.